Facebook View

 You typically have three years to file a lawsuit, but the sooner you can get started on an injury claim, the better.
 Contact a personal injury attorney with experience in dog bite cases as soon as you feel ready.

-• What do I do about dog-bite attack claims?
+What do I do about dog-bite attack claims?

 Dog bites can be very dangerous for your health if they are left untreated.
 You should immediately contact a doctor and seek medical treatment for a dog bite.
 You should also speak to the owner of the dog about the incident and announce your intentions to file a claim.
 You can also choose to report the incident to local animal services, but allow your conversation with the owner to dictate whether that step is necessary.
 Finally, contact a dog bite attorney to discuss options for how to press forward with your claim.

-• How do you handle a dog bite case?
+How do you handle a dog bite case?

 A dog owner will likely try to challenge your claim by arguing, conversely, that the dog was provoked to attack.
 In South Carolina, dog owners may not be liable for dog bite injuries if the animal is teased or provoked towards an attack.
 That is why it is so important to hire an experienced dog bite legal firm, like HawkLaw, which also maintains a proven investigative team that collects evidence and reconstructs the circumstances of a case to help prove the merits of your claim.

-• Should you sue after a dog bite?
+Should I sue after a dog bite?

+It’s entirely up to you and the severity of the bite.
+You should speak to your dog bite lawyer about whether a full lawsuit is warranted for your case, or whether you should only press for a claim to cover the medical treatment and any psychological trauma incurred from the dog bite attack.
 To request a free consultation*, call 888.HAWK.LAW or complete the online contact form to speak with an experienced personal injury lawyer at HawkLaw today.
 We have offices in Columbia, Charleston, Greenville, and Spartanburg to assist you with your case.
 Even if you live in areas that are not in the same cities as our offices, such as Myrtle Beach or Anderson, we will come to you to guide you through any legal issue you may have.
 Read our disclaimer below to learn more about a free case evaluation and how you can speak with our team now.